Drama Graduate Application Process

 THE John Wells Directing Program

-Applicants for The John Wells Directing Program should have experience as a director and a strong sense of the kind of theatre they would like to explore.
+Applicants for The John Wells Directing Program should have at least 3 years of experience as a director as well as a strong sense of the kind of theatre they would like to explore.
 The ability to critically analyze and discuss a script is a necessary prerequisite.
 Interest in the use of media and exploring a variety of directing techniques is an advantage.

 Design (Scenic, Costume, Costume Production, Sound, VIDEO & MEDIA)

 Applicants for the Design Option should have experience in theatre and some background in art and design.
 A proficiency in drawing and painting is an advantage.
 Demonstrated ability to analyze and discuss a script is important and will be explored at the interview.